GRAVITATION

 This is the minimum value below which the photon is absorbed by the compact object (see paragraph below).

-See figure 5 for the plot of this trajectory.
+See figure 5 above for the plot of this trajectory.

 Impact parameter \(b<b\) critical